HackNC/hacknotify/README.md

 This project leverages the following APIs:

 * Google Sheets
-* Plivo or Bandwidth SDK
+* Plivo, Bandwidth SDK, or Twilio

 # Installation